Technology in the firearm world has adapted at a pace that very nearly rivals digital innovations.

 This may have the additional benefit of saving you labor.
 Changing a barrel on an AR isn’t rocket surgery, but it does involve labor and a bit of precision.
 Maybe you get new uppers or whole new rifles instead, a little more money but with increased capabilities and flexibility?

-Especially when looking at component upgrades, this is the time to make those calls and push an in place upgrade.
+Especially when looking at component upgrades, this is the time to make those calls and push an in place upgrade of your capabilities.
 Old CompM3’s are finally wearing out, time to push to an LPVO.
 Buffers and springs are tired, time for a better buffer/spring combination.
-Slides are worn and starting to crack, time for ones that can mount dots.
+Slides are worn and starting to crack, time for slides that can mount dots.

 The Reason to Upgrade